Amiron49/Aris.Moe.Ocr.Translation.Overlay/Readme.md

 - Put that file in a Folder called `.private` next to the executable and name it `key.json`
 - Edit the appsettings.json and set the `Google.ProjectId` to the `projectId` the service account is assigned to

-So what you need is a Google Cloud [service account key file](https://cloud.google.com/bigquery/docs/authentication/service-account-file) which you can create as explained by their [documentation](https://cloud.google.com/docs/authentication/production#create_service_account). that has access to Tra

 ## Planned features

 - Other non google reliant OCR and Translation services